zowe/docs-site/docs/user-guide/install-zos.md

     ```
     chmod u+x zowe-install.sh.
     ```

+    You may also receive the following error:
+    ```
+    apiml_cm.sh --action trust-zosmf has failed.
+    ERROR: z/OSMF is not trusted by the API Mediation Layer.
+Follow instructions in Zowe documentation about manual steps to trust z/OSMF
+    ```
+    This error does not interfere with installation progress and can be remediated after install completes.
+See [Trust z/OSMF Certificate](../guides/api-mediation-security.md#trust-zosmf-certificate) for more details.

 6. Configure Zowe as a started task.

     The ZOWESVR must be configured as a started task (STC) under the IZUSVR user ID.